Razwand/crim_project/README.md

 ### How to

-In the following scenario user is searching for 5 men.
-If number of profiles to be processed exceed the total number of profiles, a message will notice.
-Maximum number of availeable profiles will be returned in this case.
+In the following scenario, the user is searching for 5 men.
+If the number of profiles to be processed exceeds the total number of profiles, a message will show a message.
+The maximum number of available profiles will be returned in this case.

 ```console
 scrapping_criminalia>python scrap_web.py